William FitzAlan, Lord of Oswestry: Family and heritage

 His wife Christiana died before William regained his ancestral estates in 1155.
 Henry II therefore gave him the hand of Isabel de Say.
 She was the sole heiress of Helias de Say, who held the lordship of Clun and was an early benefactor of Haughmond Abbey.
 Clun was to pass to the FitzAlans on the death of Helias, but he outlived William, so it passed to his son, the second William.
 Isabel brought prestige as well as land.

 The FitzAlans remained important Marcher lords and magnates in central England for several centuries.
 A strategic marriage with their Sussex neighbours, the d'Aubigny family, brought the FitzAlans the rich and important Earldom of Arundel.
 This they held from 1243 until 1580.
 It was as earls of Arundel that William FitzAlan's descendants made their most important mark on the history of England.

 In literature

 The taking of Shrewsbury in 1138 by King Stephen, including the escape of William FitzAlan and the hanging of the supporters who did not escape, was the historical background for the novel One Corpse Too Many by Ellis Peters.
 Agents of FitzAlan are characters in a few of the later novels in The Cadfael Chronicles.
+The novel was adapted into the pilot episode of the TV series Cadfael, where FitzAlan (credited as "Fitzalan") is played by Michael Cadman.